manningkyle304/Olympic-Exploration/README.md

 # Olympic-Exploration

-Notebook for fun, exploring the dataset "120 years of olympic history: athletes and results" - see more information about the dataset on the [Kaggle page](https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results).
+Main notebook is **Olympic EDA.ipynb**.
+This project is for fun!
+I'm exploring the dataset "120 years of olympic history: athletes and results".
+See more information about the dataset on the [Kaggle page](https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results).

 ## Motivation